topo-gps/ios-manual/en/coordinates/entering_coordinates.rst

    *Entering the coordinates N 51°34’01.9” W 4°16’41.9”.*

 Again we are happy with the suggested title and press save.
-The coordinates will be saved and the coordinates screen will be cleared, so that you can enter the next coordinate.
+The coordinates will be saved and the coordinates screen will be cleared, so that you can enter the next coordinates.

 Now will we enter the Ordnance Survey National Grid coordinates SS 41996 88847, as is illustrated below.

 .. figure:: ../_static/enter-coordinates5.png
    :height: 568px
    :width: 320px
-   :alt: Entering coordinate Topo GPS
+   :alt: Entering coordinates Topo GPS

-   *Entering the coordinate SS 41996 88847.*
+   *Entering the coordinates SS 41996 88847.*

-After pressing ‘Save’ the coordinate will be saved and the coordinate screen will again be cleared.
+After pressing ‘Save’ the coordinates will be saved and the coordinates screen will again be cleared.

 Displaying on map
 ~~~~~~~~~~~~~~~~~